systemslibrarian/imls-public-libraries-2022/README.md

-# 📊 Libraries in Numbers: Public Library Usage and Funding (FY 2022)
+# 📊 Libraries in Numbers

+> IMLS-based insights into library usage, funding, and access.

 **Libraries in Numbers** is a public data analytics project that explores how libraries serve communities through usage trends, program offerings, digital access, and funding equity.